Original photography by Isabella Mendes, image editing by Natasha Coulis

 We know they did the things they did because multiple witnesses who didn’t know each other came forward at risk to themselves.
 (I’m oversimplifying here for brevity’s sake because I expect majority agreement and I dismiss any refutation as being silly.)
 They deny what they have done and therefore have made zero amends.
 There’s no repentance here, no reconciliation, no restitution.
 Nothing but a stench so thick it could make birds fall out of the sky.

 As far as I’m concerned, each of these men can be thrown into a volcano.
 Until they repent, I’m not convinced their lives have enough worth.
 You’re not going to find me writing some kumbaya piece about how even these men are humans and they don’t deserve violent scary deaths because this goes against my values of love and peace and non-violence and human dignity.
-Some people…
+Some people would say that, and I respect that, but I would push these men into the volcano myself.
+Ciao, losers!

 --